 Due to the education level of its workforce, Costa Rica is the perfect place to engage in low volume – high mix products.
-Among products produced in volume in this category are medical devices.
+Among products produced in this category are medical devices.

 Companies that are seeking to begin light manufacturing in Central America should contact the Central American Group by filling in the form that is below.

 The lion’s share of light manufacturing in Costa Rica is found in the country’s capital, San Jose.
 Other areas such as Alajuela, Heredia, and Cartago have a sizable light manufacturing sector, as well.

 It is interesting to note that Costa Rica is one of the world’s foremost manufacturers of baseballs.
 The light manufacturing of the product takes place at the Rawlings Sporting Goods’ 54,000 square foot facility is located in the province of Cartago.

 Initiating light manufacturing operations in Costa Rica makes sense.
 The country’s low-turnover labor force can be accessed at a competitive cost.